 I found this wonderful material in the open cell pressure cushioning that we've added right into the saddle bars of my 4-Beat saddle.
 The padding was originally produced and marketed for mattress tops for bed-ridden patients, to prevent pressure sores.
 I liked the material so much that I also included it in the seat, for the rider's benefit.
 (I even use a pad of it on my office chair!)
 It's somewhat like a durable, permanent bubble wrap material.
 While this padding is extremely expensive--a saddle pad with this material inside costs $350+--we're buying it wholesale, in sheets, to keep costs down.

 Another important item (or perhaps it's two): not even a very good 'average' sized flexible tree will fit all gaited horse conformation types.
 There are also a number of people who prefer different features in their saddles: horns, no horns, fenders, stirrup leathers. . .or any combination of these.
 How could we, a small operation, build saddles to suit our customers' requirements?
 In this case it turned out that being small is an advantage.
 We are setting up our saddle sales page in such a way that you can essentially build your own saddle to your own unique specifications.
-When you go the 'buy this saddle' site, you are presented with several options: color choices (pecan, black); horn options (w/or w/o horn); with fenders or with stirrup leathers; seat size; and--last but not least--tree size (average or wide).
+When you go to Build Your Own Saddle, you are presented with several options: color, configuration, border types, cantle options and more.

 Comfortable, Close Contact, Unsurpassable Quality